-Bringing science to life is second nature to Heidi Albin, a science teacher at Complete High School Maize (CHSM), an alternative school that educates students in grades 9-12 who struggled in a traditional high school setting.
+Bringing science to life is second nature to Heidi Albin, who, at the time of her award was a science teacher at Complete High School Maize (CHSM), an alternative school in Kansas that educates students in grades 9-12 who struggled in a traditional high school setting.
 Albin’s effect, permeating beyond the classroom walls and into the school’s culture, is changing lives.

 Her first priority is to make her students scientists.
 Albin designed a self-paced, multi-science curriculum with numerous programs and real-life experiences that deeply engage them while teaching ownership, responsibility and character.
 Her community garden enables students and their “partners”—retirement home residents—to work side-by-side and learn gardening skills and ecology.
 An agricultural program, including chick hatching and husbandry, demonstrates biology, while her partnership with WILD Kansas (a student organization focusing on outdoor education activities) promotes the environment and conservation.
 When surveyed, 23 percent of her students said they were interested in science before taking her class.
 That percentage increased to 82 percent after experiencing Albin’s innovative instruction and activities.